Our primary responsibility is to the students, faculty, and staff of East Central University. The following ideals guide our daily practice:

 - All patrons are expected to abide by copyright laws.

 - Please remember that the library is a public place, and that it is not the responsibility of library staff to monitor personal property.
 Please do not leave your belongings unattended.
 If you believe you have experienced or witnessed a theft in the library, please contact the Circulation Desk at (580) 559-5376 or notify any library employee.
+Day-use lockers are available on the 3rd floor in the Music Listening Area.
+Users must provide their own locks.

 Respect the Library Building